-For the period from 2015 through 2019, the 1-hour CAAQS for ozone was not exceeded at either the VSFB or Lompoc H Street monitoring stations.
-The 8-hour NAAQS and CAAQS for ozone was exceeded once in 2015 at the VSFB monitoring station.
-At the Lompoc H Street monitoring station, the 24-hour PM10 CAAQS was exceeded 16 times in 2017, 2 times in 2018, and 3 times in 2019.
-At the VSFB monitoring station, the 24-hour PM10 CAAQS was exceeded 16 times in 2017, 2 times in 2018, and 3 times in 2016, 35 times in 2017, and 4 times in 2018.
-The 24-hour PM10 NAAQS was exceeded twice in 2017 and four times in 2016 at the VSFB monitoring station, and once in 2015 at both monitoring stations.
-The 24-hour PM{2.5} NAAQS was exceeded twice in 2018 and four times in 2017 at the Lompoc H Street monitoring station.
-In 2020, at the time this was written, there have been two exceedances of state 24-hour PM10 and one exceedance of federal 24-hour PM{2.5} at the Lompoc H Street monitoring station.
+At the Lompoc H Street monitoring station, data are available for the period from 2019 through 2025 (CARB 2025).
+During this period, the 1-hour CAAQS for $O_3$ was exceeded once in 2020.
+The 8-hour NAAQS and CAAQS for $O_3$ was exceeded six times in 2020, once in 2021, and once in 2024.
+The 24-hour PM10 CAAQS was exceeded 3 times in 2019, 33 times in 2020, once in 2021, 7 times in 2022, 12 times in 2023, and 15 times in 2024.
+The 24-hour PM2.5 NAAQS was exceeded 10 times in 2020.
+In 2025, at the time this was written, there had been no exceedances.
 The data from the monitoring stations indicate that air quality is in attainment for all other state and federal standards (CARB 2020).

 Specifically identifying the ROI for air quality requires knowledge of the type of pollutant, emission rates of the pollutant source, proximity to other emission sources, and local and regional meteorology.
-For inert pollutants (all pollutants other than O_3 and its precursors), the ROI is generally limited to a few miles downwind from the source.
-However, for photochemical pollutant such as O_3 , the ROI may extend much farther downwind.
-O_3 is a secondary pollutant that is formed in the atmosphere by photochemical reactions of previously emitted pollutants, or precursors (ROG and NO_x).
-The maximum effect of precursors on O_3 levels tends to occur several hours after the time of emission during periods of high solar load and may occur many miles from the source.
-O_3 and O_3 precursors transported from other regions can also combine with local emissions to produce high local O_3 concentrations.
+For inert pollutants (all pollutants other than O3 and its precursors), the ROI is generally limited to a few miles downwind from the source.
+However, for photochemical pollutant such as $O_3$ , the ROI may extend much farther downwind. $O_3$ is a secondary pollutant that is formed in the atmosphere by photochemical reactions of previously emitted pollutants, or precursors (ROG and $NO_x$ ).
+The maximum effect of precursors on $O_3$ levels tends to occur several hours after the time of emission during periods of high solar load and may occur many miles from the source. $O_3$ and $O_3$ precursors transported from other regions can also combine with local emissions to produce high local $O_3$ concentrations.
 The ROI for the Proposed Action includes the SCCAB.